arrow_back

 Day 5

-Start your day in Westport, the popular seaside town of County Mayo.
-Enjoy views across Clew Bay and its countless islands from Croagh Patrick, regarded as Ireland’s holiest mountain.
-Journey through the untamed Connemara region, stopping at Killary Harbour, Ireland’s sole fjord.
-Continue onwards along the wild Atlantic coastline to Galway, where traditional musical pubs invite you for the evening.
-Overnight in County Galway.
+Start your morning in Westport, a popular seaside town in County Mayo.
+Take in the views across Clew Bay and its many islands from Croagh Patrick, considered Ireland’s holiest mountain.
+Continue your journey through the wild landscape of Connemara, pausing at Killary Harbour, which is Ireland’s only fjord.
+Follow the Atlantic coastline until you reach Galway, where the evening invites you to enjoy traditional music in local pubs.
+You stay overnight in County Galway.

-Croagh Patrick has been a pilgrimage site since pre-Christian times.
+Croagh Patrick has been a pilgrimage site since before Christianity reached Ireland.

 Meals: Breakfast